 Showcasing Your Hard Work

-Achieving low body fat levels contributes to high levels of self esteem and pride for individuals accustomed to a lifestyle of fitness.
+Achieving low body fat levels contributes to high self-esteem and pride among individuals accustomed to a fitness lifestyle.

-The general population will always garner much admiration and attention for the level of dedication it takes to obtain a phenomenal physique.
+The general population will always admire and pay attention to the dedication required to achieve a phenomenal physique.

-This is even more valid for those working in the industry, as professional models or bodybuilders have higher incentives to keep their bodies looking chiseled throughout the year.
+This is even more valid for those working in the industry, as professional models and bodybuilders have greater incentives to keep their bodies looking chiseled year-round throughout the year.

-Physiques with low body fat levels are marketed so heavily that it’s become today’s standard for males and females to achieve as their personal goals.
+Physiques with low body fat levels are marketed so heavily that they’ve become today’s standard for males and females to achieve as their personal goals.

 While this image has become the ideal, many fitness enthusiasts are not familiar with the health consequences of maintaining low fat levels for a period of time.